 General Dynamics (GD) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the defense contractor had gained 10.73% over the past month.
-This has outpaced the Aerospace sector's gain of 3.66% and the S&P 500's loss of 5.01% in that time.
+Prior to today's trading, shares of the defense contractor had gained 9.38% over the past month.
+This has outpaced the Aerospace sector's gain of 6.6% and the S&P 500's gain of 2.65% in that time.

-Wall Street will be looking for positivity from General Dynamics as it approaches its next earnings report date.
-The company is expected to report EPS of $2.48, unchanged from the prior-year quarter.
+Investors will be hoping for strength from General Dynamics as it approaches its next earnings release.
+In that report, analysts expect General Dynamics to post earnings of $2.49 per share.
+This would mark year-over-year growth of 0.4%.
 Our most recent consensus estimate is calling for quarterly revenue of $8.98 billion, down 4.39% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.12 per share and revenue of $39.39 billion.
 These totals would mark changes of +4.94% and +2.4%, respectively, from last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.01% lower.
-General Dynamics currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.01% lower within the past month.
+General Dynamics is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that General Dynamics has a Forward P/E ratio of 19.3 right now.
-Its industry sports an average Forward P/E of 18.42, so we one might conclude that General Dynamics is trading at a premium comparatively.
+Investors should also note General Dynamics's current valuation metrics, including its Forward P/E ratio of 19.49.
+This represents a premium compared to its industry's average Forward P/E of 18.94.

-We can also see that GD currently has a PEG ratio of 2.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-GD's industry had an average PEG ratio of 2.7 as of yesterday's close.
+It is also worth noting that GD currently has a PEG ratio of 2.02.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Aerospace - Defense stocks are, on average, holding a PEG ratio of 2.91 based on yesterday's closing prices.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 102, which puts it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 103, putting it in the top 41% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.